Six former eBay employees charged with cyberstalking Massachusetts couple

 The alleged victims lived in Natick, Massachusetts, and were the editor and publisher of an online newsletter covering e-commerce companies such as eBay.

-Prosecutors said that in one instance, the husband was told by email last Aug.
-10 to expect the delivery of a pig fetus, and that after receiving the pig mask his wife got a follow-up email asking: "DO I HAVE UR ATTENTION NOW????"
+Prosecutors said that in one instance, the husband was told by email last Aug 10 to expect the delivery of a pig foetus, and that after receiving the pig mask his wife got a follow-up email asking: "DO I HAVE UR ATTENTION NOW????"

 At a news conference, Lelling called the alleged harassment an attempt from "pretty high up the chain" to "weaponize the internet" to protect eBay's brand.